yasendenchev/MusicR8r/README.md

 ALBUMS
 1. services:
--add
+- add
--update
+- update
--delete (by id)
+- delete (by id)
--get all
+- get all
--get by id
+- get by id
--search (by name, by artist, by genre)
+- search (by name, by artist, by genre)
 2. listing
 3. pagination and sorting
 4. add functionality (view)